ga4gh/vrs/docs/source/terms_and_model.rst

 Systemic Variation
 ##################

-Systemic Variation is a :ref:`Variation` of multiple molecules in the context of a system, e.g. a genome, sample, or homologous chromosomes.
+A :ref:`Variation` of multiple molecules in the context of a system, e.g. a genome, sample, or homologous chromosomes.

 .. _Abundance:

 Abundance
 $$$$$$$$$

-*Abundance* is the measure of a quantity of a molecule in a system. :ref:`Copy Number <CopyNumber>` and gene expression variants are two common types of abundance variation, measuring the copies of a molecule present in a genome or expressed in a sample, respectively.
+*Abundance* is the quantity of a :ref:`Feature`, :ref:`Variation`, or other molecule (represented by a :ref:`SequenceExpression`) in a system.

 .. _CopyNumber:

 CopyNumber
 %%%%%%%%%%

 *Copy Number* captures the copies of a molecule within a genome, and can be used to express concepts such as amplification and copy loss.

 **Computational Definition**

-The count of copies of a :ref:`Feature` or :ref:`MolecularVariation` subject within a genome.
+The count of copies of a :ref:`Feature`, :ref:`MolecularVariation`, or other molecule within a genome.

 **Information Model**